don/cordova-plugin-ble-central/README.md

 # Bluetooth Low Energy Central Plugin for Apache Cordova

 This plugin enables communication between a phone and Bluetooth Low Energy (BLE) peripherials.
+Simultaneous connections to multiple peripherals are supported

 ## Philosophy